ryan-roemer/sphinx-bootstrap-theme/README.rst

 in this Sphinx theme or any others.
 A good candidate for changes is "layout.html", which provides most of the look and feel.
 First, take a look at the "layout.html" file that the theme provides, and figure out what you need to override.
+As a side note, we have some theme-specific enhancements, such as the ``navbarextra`` template block for additional content in the navbar.

 Then, create your own "_templates" directory and "layout.html" file (assuming you build from a "source" directory)::